Peter Newman (environmental scientist): Academia

 From 1989 to 2007 Newman was Director of the Institute for Sustainability and Technology Policy, Murdoch University in Murdoch, Western Australia.
 In 2007, Newman left Murdoch University to join Curtin University.
 In 2006–07 he was a Fulbright Scholar at the University of Virginia, Charlottesville.

 International advisor

 Peter Newman is a member of the Global Research Network on Human Settlements Advisory Board and the Scientific Advisory Committee of the UNESCO SCOPE Ecopolis Project.
 He is Senior Consultant at Gehl Architects, Copenhagen, Denmark.
+He has been author for the Intergovernmental Panel on Climate Change for the AR5 Mitigation Report in 2014, the Special Report on 1.5 Degrees in 2018, and the AR6 Mitigation Report in 2022 where he was a Co-ordinating Lead Author for Transport.